ranjansingha99/systems-journey/git.md

 Commits the files from the staging area to your local repository(before push thing)
 ---------------------------------------------------------------------------------------
-git commit -m "Your descriptive message"
+"git commit -m "Your descriptive message"